tacitknowledge/slow-light/embedded/README.md

 # Introduction and Motivation

-Slow Light allows one to proxy an interface with an InvocationHandler, the DegradationHandler, that provides a thread pool which constrains and slows throughput through an object or class.
+Slow Light Embedded allows one to proxy an interface with an InvocationHandler, the DegradationHandler, that provides a thread pool which constrains and slows throughput through an object or class.
 Slow Light can be configured to generate error responses and exceptions as pool utilization increases and response time degrades.